mach1982/mach1982/README.md

 - 👋 Hi, I’m @mach1982
-- 👀 I’m interested in Web Development and Cybersecurity
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning  Try Hack Me SOC1
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...